jessicadavies2003/DOMKit/README.md

 ## Adding DOMKit to your Site
 Download this repository into your code, then add the following line above any `<script>` tags.
 ```
 <script src="/path/to/DOMKit/src/[scriptName].js"></script>
 ```
+where `[scriptName]` is one of the source files, depending on what styling or elements you need.
+For instance, if you want animations on your webpage, you'd import the `animations.js` file.

 ## Testing
 To ensure DOMKit works correctly, create a new HTML file just outside the directory of the downloaded 'src' file, add the following code and run it: